The model theory of metric lattices: pseudofinite partition lattices: Partition Lattices

 Next, note that by the inequalities (\ref{eq:distance-to-singular-3}) that there are at least $\langle x\rangle - 2m$ singleton blocks of $x$ which still appear as singleton blocks of $x+t$.
 It follows that these must also be singleton blocks of $t$, so

-Finally, we note that from line (\ref{eq:distance-to-singular-2}) that there are $[x]-m$ blocks of $x$ of size at least two and $[x^*]-m$ blocks of $x^*$ of size at least two which belong to pairwise distinct blocks of $x+t$ and $x^*+t$, respectively.
-We denote these sets of blocks by $D$ and $D^*$, respectively.
-For each index $i\in \{1,\dotsc,\lfloor [x]/2\rfloor\}$ such that both blocks of the pair $C_i$ of $x$ belong to $D$ and both blocks of the pair $C_i^*$ belong to $D^*$, the elements $\{a_{2i-1}, b_{2i-1}, a_{2i}, b_{2i}\}$ must belong to distinct blocks of $t$ which aren't among the $\langle x\rangle-2m$ singleton blocks chosen in the previous paragraph.
+Finally, we note that from line (\ref{eq:distance-to-singular-2}) that there are $[x]-m$ blocks of $x$ of size at least two which belong to pairwise distinct blocks of $x+t$.
+We denote an analogous set of blocks of $x$ by $D$.
+Similarly, we denote an analogous set of blocks of $x^*$ by $D^*$.
+For each index $i\in \{1,\dotsc,\lfloor [x]/2\rfloor\}$ such that both blocks of the pair $C_i$ of $x$ are elements of $D$ and both blocks of the pair $C_i^*$ are elements of $D^*$, the elements $\{a_{2i-1}, b_{2i-1}, a_{2i}, b_{2i}\}$ must belong to distinct blocks of $t$ which aren't among the $\langle x\rangle-2m$ singleton blocks chosen in the previous paragraph.
 We will call these pairs the ``repeated pairs''.